dubergonzoni/django_course/README.md

 # django_course
-Repositrie to practice with the Framework Django
+Repository to practice with the Framework Django